"Business owners - what keeps you awake at night? Whatever it is - I'd like to help"

 The problem is that although things may be obvious - e.g. the need to keep up with the pace of change online - dealing with them and how to do so are neither easy nor obvious.

 I am not sure if I should have made some comments about grammar.
 But I bet a lot of people have the same questions in mind.

 If my replies struck a chord with you, then I firmly suspect you'll get a lot more out of this site than it'll cost you.

 What's more, I'll archive all the questions, too.

-Of course, I'm biased, but with an hour's new content every month (broken down in to short, sharp, videos), your questions answered personally by me, and an Aladdin's cave of marketing gold (the vault), all for $37, I think it's an absolute steal.
+Of course, I'm biased, but with an hour's new content every month (broken down in to short, sharp, videos), your questions answered personally by me, and an Aladdin's cave of marketing gold (the vault), all for a monthly subscription of $29, I think it's an absolute steal.

-In this month, with brand spanking new, bite sized content, I cover:
+In month 1, with brand spanking new, bite sized content, I cover: